cytoscape/cytoscape.js/documentation/md/notation.md

       grabbable: true, // whether the node can be grabbed and moved by the user

-      classes: 'foo bar', // a space separated list of class names that the element has
+      classes: 'foo bar' // a space separated list of class names that the element has },

-      // NB: you should only use `style`/`css` for very special cases; use classes instead
-      style: { 'background-color': 'red' } // overriden style properties
-    },

     { // node n2